One-Loop Correction to the Higgs Mass

 Finally, we have the Higgs self-interaction loop

-The main result, the one-loop corrected Higgs mass squared, is drawn in Fig. \ref{figMain}, using the benchmark values in the caption.
-The renormalized mass exhibits a power-law running: for sufficiently high energy, the mass scales as $p^2$.
-This result is reliable near the pole mass; however, it may become unreliable at very high momentum, since we expanded the propagator in powers of $(p^2-m_h^2)/m_h^2$.
+The main result, the one-loop corrected Higgs mass squared that is renormalized as in (\ref{SlidingMass}), is drawn in Fig. \ref{figMain}.
+It is characterized by a peak followed by a drastic decrease, caused by the renormalized mass with a power-law running: for sufficiently high energy, the mass scales as $p^2$.
+For sufficiently small $\sqrt{p^2}$, the loop correction is small compared to the pole mass and the $(p^2-m_h^2)$ expansion of the propagator in (\ref{gamma2}) is more reliable than we expected.

 In Fig. \ref{figContrib}, we show the separate contributions from various fields.
-The largest contributions come from the $Z$ and the $W$ boson loops as well as the top quark loop \cite{Choi:2023cqs}.
-The vector boson corrections dominate in the region $\sqrt{p^2}<2m_h$.
-They arise from the bubble diagrams with dimensionless coupling, scaling quadratically.
-In particular, in the Feynman--'t Hooft gauge, the mixed amplitudes involving a vector boson and its related Goldstone boson \eqref{mixedZ} and \eqref{mixedW} are dominant, scaling quadratically.
-For large momentum, the top quark contribution dominates.
-The remaining contributions, including the Higgs self-coupling loop, are logarithmic.
+First, the largest contributions, slightly above $\sqrt{p^2} = m_h$, come from the $W$ boson loops.
+Then, the $Z$ boson contribution becomes sizable until $\sqrt{p^2}<2m_h$.
+We use the Feynman--'t Hooft gauge, in which the amplitudes of massive vector bosons have many components, as shown in Fig. \ref{figloops}.
+Among them, the mixed ones involving a vector boson and its associated Goldstone boson \eqref{mixedZ} and \eqref{mixedW} are particularly large, because the dimensionless couplings lead to amplitudes that scale quadratically with the internal momentum.
+For large external momentum, the top quark contribution dominates.
 The other fermion contributions are negligible.
+The remaining contributions, including the Higgs self-coupling loop, are logarithmic and subdominant.

-After renormalization as in (\ref{SlidingMass}), the correction exhibits a power-law behavior.
-It is instructive to study the renormalized contribution from the transverse $W$ boson (\ref{transvW}) \be \ee We may verify that there is no logarithmic divergence, regardless of the choice of regularization.
-It has a threshold at $p^2 = 4 m^2_W$, opening the decay channel of the Higgs to two on-shell $W$ bosons.
-For $p^2 > 4 m^2_W$, the amplitude becomes complex, the mass correction is the real part of $\tilde \Sigma_{1,\text{ren}}^{W^+ W^-} (p^2)$ \cite{Hollik:1988ii}.
-The running becomes approximately quadratic in $\sqrt{p^2}$.
-At the threshold, the mass squared typically has a kink.
-Below the threshold, the logarithm compensates for the power term, making the running mild.
-Even with the quadratic scaling of the self-energy, the correction with a similar definition, \be \ee is free of quadratic divergence and the running behavior is essentially the same with enhanced power in $p^2$.
+To see the cancellation of divergence, it is instructive to study the renormalized contribution from the transverse $W$ boson (\ref{transvW}) \be \ee We may verify that there is no logarithmic divergence, regardless of the choice of regularization.
+Although the superficial degree of divergence is zero, we need the $p^2$-derivative term from the construction \eqref{gamma2} Even with the quadratic scaling of the self-energy, the correction with a similar definition, \be \ee is free of quadratic divergence and the running behavior is essentially the same with enhanced power in $p^2$.